joejunkim/soundify/README.md

 ## Features and Technology

 ### Features
-- Add / edit / delete playlists
+- Create / edit / delete playlists
 - Add tracks to your library collection
 - Add albums to your library collection
 - Add artists to your library collection
 - Search for playlists, artists, albums, and tracks
+- Continuous music streaming when navigating site

 ### Technologies
 - React.js